muh-imran/muh-imran.github.io/_pages/teaching.md

 ### Universitas Indonesia
 ---
+This spring 2025, I teach Algebra, Cryptography, Calculus, and Analytical Geometry.
-This fall 2024, I teach Calculus and Linear Algebra.
+* Fall 2024, Calculus and Elementary Linear Algebra.

 ### Budapest University of Technology and Economics
 ---